 ClickHouse Playground web interface makes requests via ClickHouse HTTP API.

-Exposing ClickHouse server to public internet in any other situation is strongly not recommended.
-Make sure it listens only on private network and is covered by properly configured firewall.
+Exposing the ClickHouse server to the public internet in any other situation is strongly not recommended.
+Make sure it listens only on a private network and is covered by a properly configured firewall.